rajea-bilal/history-trivia/README.md

 ## Planning & build process

-I reviewing the documentation and tested API calls with ThunderClient.
+I reviewed the documentation and tested API calls with ThunderClient.
 Using computational thinking, I planned out the app's logic and broke down the project into smaller code components.
 ## Optimizations

 At the moment all the questions in the quiz are related to my favourite subject of history.
 In future, I would like to